ANKIT9263/mcp_demo_owg/README.md

 # MCP Agent Demo

-A multi-step tool orchestration system using the Model Context Protocol (MCP), LangChain, and OpenAI.
+A multi-step tool orchestration system using the Model Context Protocol (MCP), LangChain, and custom LLM integration (ChatMMC).
 The system automatically plans and executes multi-step workflows using available tools.

 ## 🌟 Features